 (1903-1979), took up this work to give greater emphasis on the object to which the activity is directed.
 The activity is motivated by this object.
 He also moved the focus from the action of individuals to the activity of collective work.
 Engestr¨om extended the triadic relationship to include rules, community and division of labor.
 He saw that all activities occur in a particular social or environmental context.
 He also introduced the concept of contradiction or tensions between all the elements of his extended triadic relationships.
 For him this is the primary concern of education; to balance or manage the tensions that arise with each contextualised activity.
 Taking this process of externalisation one step further Hypp’oen suggested the focus should be on the activity as it relates to the process of developing a result or product.

 Barab, Evans, & Baek(2004) use slightly different terminology.
 They refer to the subject as the actor and the object as that which is acted upon.
 They are interested in Technology as the tool for informing and capturing the design of an activity, and for communication and collaboration with others.
-Through the process of design for social participation an
+Through the process of design for social participation an artifact is developed.

 Core assumptions about learning